SatoshiPortal/bullbitcoin-mobile/README.md

 - [ ] Integrate a client-side passphrase strengh estimator
 - [ ] Encrypted cloud backups connected to a key server, similar to photon-sdk
 - [ ] Store persistent encrypted wallet backup on device
+- [ ] Biometric authentification
+- [ ] Show fiat value of transactions at the approximated time they were made
+- [ ] Spanish and French translactions
 - [ ] Payjoin integration .

 ## Acknowledgements